DocsaidLab/DocClassifier/README.md

 DocClassifier is an innovative document image classification system, inspired by facial recognition technology and deeply optimized to address the limitations traditional classifiers face when dealing with text images.
 This system is particularly suited for scenarios that require rapid identification and registration of new text types, such as in fintech, banking, and the sharing economy sectors.

-Our system employs advanced feature learning model architectures, combined with innovative loss functions like CosFace and ArcFace, effectively achieving precise classification without the need for presetting a large number of category heads.
-To train this model, we independently collected about 800 diverse text images and expanded our dataset through image enhancement techniques, ensuring the model learns a rich set of features.
+Our system employs an advanced feature learning model architecture, integrating innovative loss functions like CosFace and ArcFace.
+This approach effectively enables precise classification without the need for a large number of predefined category heads.
+To train this model, we independently collected about 800 diverse text images and the indoor dataset for scene classification.
+We expanded the dataset through image augmentation techniques, culminating in a scale of approximately 400,000 categories.
+This ensures that the model can learn a rich array of features.

 Technically, we have chosen PyTorch as our primary training framework and utilized ONNXRuntime for model inference, ensuring efficient operation of the model on both CPU and GPU.
 Additionally, we support converting the model into ONNX format for flexible deployment across various platforms.
 For scenarios requiring model quantization, we offer static quantization functionality based on the ONNXRuntime API, further enhancing the model's application flexibility and performance.